 The weld definition depends on the type of the weld.
 For each of the different weld types, the parameters and their meaning can be different.
-The detailed description can be found in the next sections describing each weld type separately.
+The detailed description can be found in the next subclauses describing each weld type separately.

-The table shown below provides an overview over the current seam weld types and their parameters.
+Figure 49 provides an overview of the current seam weld types and their parameters.

 For each of the weld types it provides the following information: